 The purpose of the new reporting system is to provide parents, teachers and students with more accurate information about students' progress toward meeting standards.
-Parents will be more aware of what their children should know and be able to do by the end of each grading period. progress is measured as follows:
+Parents will be more aware of what their children should know and be able to do by the end of each grading period.
+Progress is measured as follows:

-The new report card for grades K-3 will include a grading scale (1-4).
+Report cards for grades K-3 will include a grading scale (1-4).